 So, please know that there is hope for this type of migraine.
 It's not just me being positive for you.
 My friend leads a normal, healthy, happy life with her migraine management strategy securely in place.

 Some of the symptoms or clues your body sends will be subtle and some will be loud and obvious.
 Learning mindfulness will help you learn to reduce stress and become more aware of the more subtle messages your body is sending you.

-Cynthia Perkins has written this wonderful eBook called Mindfulness Over Migraines that will help you deal with your constant migraine symptoms.
+Cynthia Perkins has written this wonderful eBook called Mindfulness Over Migraines that will help you deal with your relentless attacks.

-It is packed with ideas to make your migraines manageable.
-She covers how and when to take action and why it is so important.
+It's packed with ideas to make your migraines manageable.
+She covers how and when to take action and why timing is so important.

 We both know that there are just some things in life that you can't do anything about.
 And when it comes to migraines, a lot is out of our control.

 This is a lifelong condition, however my friends specialist did say it might just stop one day.
 She is still waiting!